Career Level: All

 Location: Association Forum Office: 10 S. Riverside, Suite 800, Chicago, IL 60606

-Forum Plus Discounts: If there are five or more Forum Plus member employees attending this course, you are eligible for a 10% discount on each registration.
-Contact email@example.com to learn more.
+Forum Plus Members: If there are five or more Forum Plus member employees attending this course, you are eligible for a 10% discount on each registration.
+Contact firstname.lastname@example.org to take advantage of this discount.

-After attending this session, you’ll be able to:
+After attending today’s session you will be able to:

 Note: This program is not endorsed, accredited, or affiliated with ASAE or the CAE program.
 Applicants may use any program that meets eligibility requirements in the specific timeframe towards the exam application or renewal.
 There are no specific individual courses required as part of the applications – selection of eligible education is up to the applicant based on his/her needs.